markaxelus/EDA-AI-Assistant/README.md

 ## Why it matters

 This project directly addresses the critical need for AI-driven automation in semiconductor design workflows, mirroring the industry's push toward intelligent tooling that reduces manual debugging time and accelerates time-to-market for complex chip designs.
-By automating the analysis of EDA tool outputs—a traditionally time-intensive manual process—this system enables engineering teams to focus on design innovation rather than log parsing, supporting the broader semiconductor industry's transition to AI-enhanced development environments.
+By automating the analysis of EDA tool outputs, a traditionally time-intensive manual process, this system enables engineering teams to focus on design innovation rather than log parsing, supporting the broader semiconductor industry's transition to AI-enhanced development environments.

 ## How to run